ahmedatta3322/Chat/README.md

 ### first you need to clone the project through github
 ### use `npm install` to install all node dependcies needed to run the project
 ### `npm run start` to run the project
-### you can use generate message to simulate interlocutor interaction which will give you fixed "Lorem ipsum message"
+### ----- You can use generate message to simulate interlocutor interaction which will give you fixed "Lorem ipsum message"
 # If you need anyhelp don't hestitate to reach me anytime